 As an example here – there are 30 circles on the page, and you have to draw something out of them all.
 It’s good to have a limit as well, so let’s say 3 minutes.

 Without thinking of how neat or pretty it looks – take a pen and get on with it, try to fill out as many circles as you can.

 We often overthink things looking for quality and that one perfect thing.
 This exercise will help you to overcome that and just let all your ideas flow.

-You don’t have that much time so once you’ll be done with your basics like a clock, pizza, and beach ball you’ll be forced to keep thinking and creating things without questioning yourself.
+You don’t have that much time, so once you’re done with your basics like a clock, pizza, and beach ball, you’ll be forced to keep thinking and creating things without questioning yourself.

-I found that this is actually a great way to find new solutions, to brainstorm and to find some new creative doodle ideas.
+I found that this is actually a great way to find new solutions, brainstorm, and find some new creative doodle ideas.